 Lateral Step Down

-This is a great way to work on eccentric control, to help improve strength of not only the quadriceps, but the hips, which also play an important role in knee health.
+This is a great way to work on eccentric control, to help improve the strength of not only the quadriceps but the hips, which also play an important role in knee health.

 One of the most common causes of knee pain as individuals age is knee osteoarthritis, which is a degenerative disease within the knee joint.
-Common symptoms individuals complain of is a gradual onset of knee pain that is worse with activity, especially weight bearing activities, stiffness that is especially apparent after prolonged sitting or standing, and pain that worsens overtime.
+Common symptoms individuals complain of is a gradual onset of knee pain that is worse with activity, especially weight-bearing activities, stiffness that is especially apparent after prolonged sitting or standing, and pain that worsens over time.
 How quickly one develops symptoms will differ from one person to another.
-What is also important to not is that not everyone who has evidence of knee osteoarthritis on X-Ray will be symptomatic!
-In fact, in a study by Magnusson et. al in 2019, the authors conculded that only 15% of the patients with radiographic findings of knee OA were symptomatic.
+What is also important to note is that not everyone who has evidence of knee osteoarthritis on X-Ray will be symptomatic!
+In fact, in a study by Magnusson et. al in 2019, the authors concluded that only 15% of the patients with radiographic findings of knee OA were symptomatic.